Welcome to the Australian Archaeological Mission to Paphos in Cyprus

 The excavations are conducted by the University of Sydney on behalf of the Department of Antiquities of Cyprus.
 The project has received financial sponsorship from the AAIA (Australian Archaeological Institute at Athens) since 2009, and since 2011 has been the official excavation project of the Nicholson Museum.

-Tax deductible donations can be made to the University of Sydney now to help support our research in 2012.
+Tax deductible donations can be made to the University of Sydney now to help support our research in the future.
 Contact us now to find out more!